DominicSimpson/portfolio/learnings/testing.md

 let userTasks = JSON.parse(localStorage.getItem("userTasks")) || [];
 ```

 Meanwhile, other varables were made specific to functions, so local in scope, by being declared inside the functions.
-This example declares local variables while marking a task as complete (signalled visually by having a line though the task), as well as updating the tasks array in Local Storage.
+This example declares local variables while marking a task as complete (signalled visually by ticking the box to the left of the task item and having a line run though the task), as well as updating the tasks array in Local Storage.

 ![screenshot(3)](https://user-images.githubusercontent.com/52511353/205385020-0e551d10-43e4-4eb8-843e-7a0401998d47.png)